 In highly developed countries, an easy solution would be proper land-use zoning.
-Namely, governments should not let people live and work in threatened areas.
-Instead, these areas can be used for parks, floodable farmland, wildlife refuges, etc. However, zoning is a political activity that sometimes results in poor decisions in the face of pressure from real-estate developers who want to build more waterfront properties.
-An example of such a poor decision is the reconstruction of New Orleans, Louisiana, USA, at its original location after being destroyed by hurricane Katrina in 2005.
+Namely, governments would not let people live and work in threatened areas.
+Instead, these areas would be used for parks, floodable farmland, wildlife refuges, etc. However, zoning is a political activity that sometimes results in poor decisions in the face of pressure from real-estate developers who want to build more waterfront properties.
+An example of a questionable decision is the reconstruction of New Orleans, Louisiana, USA, at its original location after being destroyed by hurricane Katrina in 2005.